ANZAOMS Banner

 • SMHR Best Student/EMCR* Poster Presentation Award

 If you wish to be considered in any of the above award categories, you will be asked to do so during the submission process.
-The judge’s decision is final and prize winners will be announced at the end of the Conference program.
+The judge’s decision is final and winners will be announced at the end of the Conference program.

 Please note the details provided as the author contact should be for the nominated main contact for your abstract.
 All correspondence relating to the submission will be directed to this person, and they should in turn distribute to all co-presenters.

-All presenters are required register and pay for the Conference by Monday 30 September 2024 in order for the presentation to be included in the Conference Program.
+All presenters are required register and pay for the Conference by Tuesday 7 October 2025 in order for the presentation to be included in the Conference Program.

 The invitation to submit an abstract does not constitute an offer to pay travel, accommodation or registration costs associated with the Conference.
 Similarly, no presenter fee is paid to successful participants.